 All slots in the Great Britain are governed by the 2005 Gambling Act and slot machines in UK are simply called fruit machines.
 Just like their Australian counterparts, slots in Great Britain are also categorized into different fruit machine types.
+Here roulette games for Irish players.
 The Gambling act of 2005 led to the creation of the Gambling commission which obtained powers to control UK slots fully in 2007.
 As such the Gambling commission regulates and controls bingo, betting, casinos, slot machines and lotteries.
 As such slot operators in Great Britain/ UK get their licenses from this commission.

 The Gambling commission has categorized slots into different types.
 As such, slot machines are categorized into 4 types with the most common categories being category A, category B and category C. Casinos in UK are can house a maximum of 20 machines between B to D categories or any number of slots of D or C slots instead.
 Large casinos in Great Britain can house a maximum of 150 slot machines of different combinations in B to D categories.
 Small casinos are allowed to house a maximum of 80 machines of any kind of combinations in B to D categories.